 - Tagraxofusp-erzs (Elzonris®), first approved therapy for children and adults with blastic plasmacytoid dendritic cell neoplasm (BPDCN)3

-Currently, there are more than 20 LLS-supported assets or companies in clinical development including 4 ongoing or planned registration-enabling studies (click here for portfolio).
+Currently, there are over 20 TAP-supported companies or institutions with assets in active development, including 5 ongoing or planned registration-enabling clinical studies. (click here for portfolio).

 Download a presentation that describes more about TAP.